sai473/MoodFlix/README.md

 # 🎬 MoodFlix — Movie Recommendations Based on Your Mood

-MoodFlix is a Flask web app that recommends Indian movies based on your mood.
+MoodFlix is a Flask web app that recommends movies based on your mood.
 Answer a few quick questions, and get a personalized list of movies matching your vibe.

 ---
 ## 🚀 Features